2018 Q School

 The 2018 Q School was a series of three snooker tournaments held at the start of the 2018–19 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May 2018 at the Meadowside Leisure Centre in Burton-upon-Trent, England with a total 12 players qualifying via the three tournaments.

 Format

 The 2018 Q School consisted of three events.
 The three events had 202 entries competing for 12 places on the main tour, four players qualifying from each of the three events.
 All matches were the best of seven frames.

 Event 1

-The first 2018 Q School event was held from 14 to 19 May 2018 at the Meadowside Leisure Centre in Burton-upon-Trent, England.
+The first 2018 Q School event was held from 14 to 19 May 2018.
 Jak Jones, Sam Baird, Hammad Miah and Sam Craigie qualified.
 All four players who qualified had previously lost their professional status after the 2018 World Snooker Championship.
 In one match, Barry Pinches played his son Luke.
 The results of the four final matches are given below.